Indianapolis Motor Vehicle Accident Attorney

 Our attorneys at Golitko & Daly represent parties involved who have been injured in a personal or commercial motor vehicle accident.
-Attorneys Matthew M. Golitko and John P. Daly, Jr. can consult with you about motor vehicle accidents at our Kokomo and Indianapolis, IN, offices.
+Attorneys Matthew M. Golitko and John P. Daly, Jr. can consult with you about motor vehicle accidents at our Kokomo, Bloomington, and Indianapolis, IN, offices.
 They provide a free consultation to review your case and help you determine if you should seek compensation.

 Due to their large size and special configurations, 18-wheelers are more susceptible to crashes than other types of vehicles.
 The ways in which a truck can crash include:

 - Tire blowouts: tires can explode, throwing debris, and causing the truck driver to lose control of their vehicle